burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 5. alignas operator

 The `alignas` operator from (C++11) enforces alignment.
-The `alignas` allocates an object with the requirement to allocate it with alignment suitable for a specific type.
+The `alignas` allocates an object with the requirement to allocate it with an alignment suitable for a specific type.
 Example of usage:
 ```cpp
 alignas(int) char buff[1024];
 ```